Last updated on November 18, 2022

 Let’s walk through it together

 If you do not see New Analytics in the left-hand course navigation menu, you will need to enable it for this course.
+Your Sandbox course shells will come with New Analytics already enabled.
 If you already see New Analytics, you can skip these instructions.

 - Click Settings in the left-hand course navigation menu.